State Emergency Registry of Volunteers in Oregon (SERV-OR)

 - As mentioned above, all participation is voluntary and frequency of participation will not affect your status as an emergency volunteer.

 Is volunteering right for me?
 Emergency response is not for everyone.
 In spite of safety precautions, risks can include: physical danger and injury; exposure to potentially dangerous pathogens or chemicals; emotional trauma; and physical exhaustion.
 You need to consider personal, professional and family needs or concerns as you make an informed decision.
 Some considerations might include personal health, childcare and family concerns.

 Are there emergency healthcare volunteer registries in other states?
 Yes.
 If you move out of Oregon or you want to tell people in other states about becoming an emergency healthcare volunteer, SERV-OR and the Oregon Medical Reserve Corps units have counterparts across the nation.
 Check two places:

 - You are volunteering as an individual with expertise in your field of practice.

 - Your VMU manager may ask that you assume a leadership or management role within the unit for routine training and administrative purposes.
 Do not expect this leadership role to extend to emergency responses.

 - It is highly probable that you'll be asked to volunteer as an individual provider at a hospital, alternate care site or clinic and that you will be under the supervision of that organization's leadership.

 Which local Oregon Medical Reserve Corps units do not require a state-issued healthcare license or certification?
-The MRC units of Coos County, Deschutes County, Jackson County, Linn County, Marion County and Nehalem Bay do not require a state-issued healthcare license or certification.
+The MRC units of Coos County, Deschutes County, Linn County, Marion County, Nehalem Bay and Wasco County do not require a state-issued healthcare license or certification.
 They welcome non-licensed volunteers in important support roles.